-Conservation agreements for the offset areas were drafted in consultation with the Office of Environment and Heritage (OEH) (now NSW Biodiversity and Conservation Division [BCD]) during 2015 and were registered in 2017.
-WCPL applied to revise the conservation agreements to include RWEA E in December 2017.
+Two CAs (for the rail loop and RWEA A-D) were drafted in consultation with the Office of Environment and Heritage (OEH) (now NSW Biodiversity and Conservation Division [BCD]) during 2015 and were registered in 2017.
+WCPL applied to revise the conservation agreement for RWEA A-D to include RWEA E in December 2017.
+The revised CA was registered in September 2020 as VC00461.